 CEP is a German brand specialized in support for over 70 years, with German manufacturing.
 BVSport is a French brand with a production unit near Saint-Etienne.

-There are also compression garments for the arms or quadriceps, but the interest is low in running.
+There are also compression garments for the arms or quadriceps, but compared with calf compression there is less interest and value in these when it comes to running.